Signaling and Secretion in Neuroendocrine Cells

 - Kosara Smiljanic, PhD, Visiting Fellow

-The Section investigates cell-signaling cascades, gene expression, and secretion in hypothalamic and pituitary cells, with special emphasis on interactions between electrical events at the plasma membrane and receptor-controlled pathways.
-Specifically, we address how these neuroendocrine cells use ion channels and G protein–coupled receptors (GPCRs) as signaling platforms for efficient information processing.
-For this purpose, we characterize both natural and recombinant receptors and channels cloned from neuroendocrine cells.
-In the past, our work has focused on voltage- and ligand-gated ion channels, the cell type–specific patterns of electrical activity and channels involved, the physiological relevance of such activity, and the crosstalk between GPCRs and ion channels.
-Our current work focuses on age-, sex-, and tissue structure–specific gene expression, signaling and secretion, heterogeneity of secretory cells that reflect their postnatal genesis, and cell type–specific exocytic pathways.
-Ongoing and proposed projects include the use of transgenic and conditional knockout mouse models, and the research depends in part on the use of equipment at NICHD's Microscopy and Imaging Facility and Molecular Genomics Core.
+The Section was formed in 1993 to investigate cascades of cell signaling, gene expression, and secretion in hypothalamic and pituitary cells, with a particular emphasis on the interactions between electrical events at the plasma membrane and receptor-controlled pathways.
+Specifically, we are concerned with how these neuroendocrine cells use ion channels and G protein–coupled receptors (GPCRs) as signaling platforms for efficient information processing.
+To this end, we characterize both native and recombinant receptors and channels from neuroendocrine cells.
+In the past, our work focused on the role of inositol-trisphosphate receptors in the oscillatory calcium release and influx, the mechanism of periodic activation of these channels, and the complex way in which calcium release from intracellular stores is synchronized with the electrical activity of the cells.
+We also characterized voltage-gated channels expressed in neuroendocrine cells, the cell type–specific electrical activity patterns and channels involved, the physiological significance of such activity, and the crosstalk between GPCRs and ion channels.
+More recently, we characterized ligand-gated receptor channels expressed in pituitary cells, including ATP–dependent P2X receptor channels.
+Our current work focuses on age-, sex-, and tissue-specific pituitary signaling, transcription, and secretion, the heterogeneity of pituitary secretory cells reflecting their postnatal genesis, and cell type–specific exocytic pathways.
+Ongoing and proposed projects include the use of conditional knockout mouse models.
+Results already obtained in these projects and those from other studies have revealed the great complexity and physiological significance of the intracellular signaling system in the pituitary and the need for further research.
+The information we are currently obtaining and the planned research should continue to be useful to researchers and clinicians in the neuroendocrine field, as well as the broader scientific community.

 Publications